Christmas Past and Present in the Church

 The idea is that the church tried to counteract this pagan worship with its own celebration of Jesus’ birth.
 That makes good sense, since the church was, in effect, providing its members with a Christian worship and fellowship opportunity while the pagans were cavorting and doing homage to their gods.
 It was also an opportunity for the church to preach the true gospel.
 If this reasoning is correct, what Christians did, then, was to redeem in Christ an understanding that he (not a pagan sun god) was the true Son and Sun of Righteousness (Malachi 4:2) — the true light that lights our path with his grace (John 8:12).

-Another idea as to why Christmas celebration began and expanded throughout the church has to do with its need to combat a then rampant heresy about Christ’s Person.
+Another idea as to why Christmas celebration began and expanded throughout the church has to do with its need to combat a heresy about Christ’s Person.
 The council of Nicea in 325 had condemned Arianism, which claimed that Jesus Christ was only an exalted creature and not true God of true God.

 It was not long afterward that the Christmas festival first appeared in Rome, and then spread to the churches in other parts of the Roman Empire.
-In this view, the controversies of the fourth century about the incarnation and person of Christ impelled the church to create a festival that would celebrate the mystery of God becoming man, as a kind of teaching tool for the church.
+In this view, the controversies of the fourth century about the incarnation and person of Christ impelled the church to create a festival that would celebrate the mystery of God becoming human, as a kind of teaching tool for the church.

 Birthday of Jesus?